 - Hearing Loss.
 Welders have a significant risk of hearing loss.
 While welding is not the loudest of jobs, a couple of factors can create a risk of hearing loss; drop-weld ear injury and over exposure to fumes.

-What are some of the long-term effects of welding injuries?
+What are the long-term effects of welding accidents?

 Some of the common injuries can lead to long-term or permanent damage that may require ongoing medical care or even a change in occupation.